Kamal Haasan: Political career

 He formed the centrist party Makkal Needhi Maiam (MNM), a regional political party in Tamil Nadu.
 He formally announced the party's formation on 21 February 2018 in Madurai.
 The party's flag displays six joined hands in a circle in alternate red and white colours with a white star at its centre in a black background.
 Haasan began his political journey from late President A. P. J. Abdul Kalam's residence and his memorial at Rameswaram.

 His party contested in 37 seats in 2019 Indian general election and lost.
 Makkal Needhi Maiam's vote share in the 2019 Lok Sabha election was 3.72% (in the seats it contested).
 He unsuccessfully contested the 2021 Tamil Nadu Legislative Assembly election from Coimbatore South and lost to BJP Mahila Morcha President Vanathi Srinivasan by a narrow margin.

+On 25 July 2025, Haasan took oath as a member of Rajya Sabha (Council of States), the upper house of the Parliament of India.
+He was elected unopposed with the support of the DMK-led Alliance.